-- 2. With respect to all contracts that are subject to the Bank's ex-ante review: - (a) Before inviting proposals, the Borrower shall furnish to the Bank for its review and "no objection" the proposed cost estimate and RFP (including the short list).
+- 2. With respect to all contracts that are subject to the Bank's prior review: - Before inviting proposals, the Borrower shall furnish to the Bank for its review and "no objection" the proposed cost estimate and RFP (including the short list).
 The Borrower shall make such modifications to the short list and the documents as the Bank reasonably requests.
-Any further modification shall require the Bank's "no objection" before the RFP is issued to the short-listed consultants.
-38 - (b) After the technical proposals have been evaluated, the Borrower shall furnish to the Bank, in sufficient time for its review, a technical evaluation report (prepared, if the Bank shall so request, by experts acceptable to the Bank) and a copy of the proposals, if requested by the Bank.
+Any further modification shall require the Bank's "no objection" before the RFP is issued to the short-listed consultants. - b) After the technical proposals have been evaluated, the Borrower shall furnish to the Bank, in sufficient time for its review, a technical evaluation report (prepared, if the Bank shall so request, by experts acceptable to the Bank) and a copy of the proposals, if requested by the Bank.
 If the Bank determines that the technical evaluation is inconsistent with the provisions of the RFP, it shall promptly inform the Borrower and state the reasons for its determination; otherwise, the Bank shall issue a "no objection" to the technical evaluation.
-The Borrower shall also request the Bank's "no objection" if the evaluation report recommends rejection of all proposals. - (c) The Borrower may proceed with the opening of the price proposals only after receiving the Bank's "no objection" to the technical evaluation.
+The Borrower shall also request the Bank's "no objection" if the evaluation report recommends rejection of all proposals. - c) The Borrower may proceed with the opening of the price proposals only after receiving the Bank's "no objection" to the technical evaluation.
 When price is a factor in the selection of the consultant, the Borrower may then proceed with the price evaluation in accordance with the provisions of the RFP.
 The Borrower shall furnish to the Bank, for its information, the final evaluation report along with its recommendation of the winning firm.
-The Borrower shall notify the firm that received
+The Borrower shall notify the firm that received the highest total score in the final evaluation of its intention to award the contract to the firm and shall invite the firm for negotiations.

-In the case of contracts to be awarded under para.
+&lt;sup>36 In the case of contracts to be awarded under para.
 3.12 where a new competitive process is not practicable, the Borrower shall not initiate negotiations without first furnishing to the Bank for its consideration the required justification and receiving the Bank's "no objection," and shall otherwise follow the requirements of this paragraph 2 in all relevant respects.